shaochun/Amorite/playcanvas/README.md

 ### Installation

 1. install **Python FBX SDK 2015**.
-Make sure you copy **fbx.pyd** & **FbxCommon.py** from the installed folder to **%python_path%/Lib/site-packages**.
+Make sure you copy **fbx.pyd** & **FbxCommon.py** from the installed folder to **[python_path]/Lib/site-packages**.

 2. Python 2.7.x

 ### Constraints

 1. Animation fps is bound to 30fps.
+Set this value in DCC tool before exporting to FBX.

-2. The exported FBX has to be baked.
+2. The exported FBX needs to be baked.
 This means the Position/Rotation/Scale track needs to have the exact same frames.

-3. Currently only the first animation stack is converted.
+3. Currently only the first animation stack will be converted.